Ctuch/DefendersOfDeshmel/README.md

 Additional game instructions can be found by clicking the 'Display help' button on the game menu

+## Phase 4

-## Phase 4: Task 2
+### Phase 4: Task 2

 I have chosen to test and design a class that is robust.
 My Enemy.java class in the model class is robust, with particular focus on the moveTowardTarget method which throws a NoViableDirectionException if the enemy cannot move, and the findClosestPerson method which throws a PersonNotOnBoardException.
 You can find corresponding tests in the EnemyTest.java file in the test module.

+### Phase 4: Task 3

+1. The first problem I identified was that their wasn't a single point of control and code duplication for the GameMenuPanel and MainMenuPanel which are meant to have similar functionality but present different button options and have a minor difference in display, as well as show at different times.
+Since they had so much overlap, with a virtually identical method for creating the label for the panel other than the text, and a very similar method for adding the buttons to the gridLayout, and same size profile, I decided to create an abstract parent class called MenuPanel.
+MenuPanel provides the above functionality and allows changes to the design of the menu panels to only be necessary in one class, decreasing coupling.